andreaferretti/linear-algebra/README.md

 to turn `f` into a (public) universal function.
 If you do not want to export `f`, there is the equivalent template `makeUniversalLocal`.

+## Linear Algebra functions

+Some linear algebraic functions are included, currently for solving systems of linear equations of the form Ax = b, for square matrices A. Functions to invert square invertible matrices are also provided.
+These throw floating-point errors in the case of non-invertible matrices.

+At the moment, only static matrices are supported for system solution and matrix inversion.

 ## Rewrite rules